odemur/spring-boot-rest-api/README.md

        ```

 ### List Customer by Id
-Returns JSON of a specific Customer by ID.
+Returns JSON of a specific customer by ID.

 * **Endpoint**